-Did not I weep for him that was in trouble? was not my soul grieved for the needy?

-When I looked for good, then evil came; and when I waited for light, there came darkness.

-My bowels boil, and rest not; days of affliction are come upon me.

-I go mourning without the sun: I stand up in the assembly, and cry for help.

-I am a brother to jackals, and a companion to ostriches.

-My skin is black, and falleth from me, and my bones are burned with heat.

-Therefore is my harp turned to mourning, and my pipe into the voice of them that weep.

-I MADE a covenant with mine eyes; how then

-should I look upon a maid?

-For what is the portion of God from above, and the heritage of the Almighty from on high?

-Is it not calamity to the unrighteous, and disaster to the workers of iniquity?

-Doth not he see my ways, and number all my steps?

-If I have walked with vanity, and my foot hath hasted to deceit;

-(Let me be weighed in an even balance, that God may know mine integrity;)

-If my step hath turned out of the way, and mine heart walked after mine eyes, and if any spot hath cleaved to mine hands:

-Then let me sow, and let another eat; yea, let the produce of my field be rooted out.

-If mine heart have been enticed unto a woman, and I have laid wait at my neighbour's door:

-Then let my wife grind unto another, and let others bow down upon her.

-For that were an heinous crime; yea, it were an iniquity to be punished by the judges:

-For it is a fire that consumeth unto Destruction, and would root out all mine increase.

-If I did despise the cause of my manservant or of my maidservant, when they contended with me:

-What then shall I do when God riseth up? and when he visiteth, what shall I answer him?

-Did not he that made me in the womb make him? and did not one fashion us in the womb?

-If I have withheld the poor from their desire, or have caused the eyes of the widow to fail;

-Or have eaten my morsel alone, and the fatherless hath not eaten thereof;

-(Nay, from my youth he grew up with me as with a father, and I have been her guide from my mother's womb;)

-If I have seen any perish for want of clothing, or that the needy had no covering;

-If his loins have not blessed me, and if he were not warmed with the fleece of my sheep;

-If I have lifted up my hand against the fatherless, because I saw my help in the gate:

-Then let my shoulder fall from the shoulder blade, and mine arm be broken from the bone.

-For calamity from God was a terror to me, and by reason of his excellency I could do nothing.

-If I have made gold my hope, and have said to the fine gold, Thou art my confidence;

-If I rejoiced because my wealth was great, and because mine hand had gotten much;

-If I beheld the sun when it shined, or the moon walking in brightness;

-And my heart hath been secretly enticed, and my mouth hath kissed my hand:
+Did not I weep for him that was in trouble?

+Was not my soul grieved for the needy?

+When I looked for good, then evil came; And when I waited for light, there came darkness.

+My heart is troubled, and resteth not; Days of affliction are come upon me.

+I go mourning without the sun:

+I stand up in the assembly, and cry for help.

+I am a brother to jackals,

+And a companion to ostriches.

+My skin is black, and falleth from me, And my bones are burned with heat.

+31 Therefore is my harp turned to mourning,

+And my pipe into the voice of them that weep.

+I made a covenant with mine eyes; How then should I look upon a virgin?
+For what is the portion from God above, And the heritage from the Almighty on high?
+Is it not calamity to the unrighteous, And disaster to the workers of iniquity?
+Doth not he see my ways, And number all my steps?

+If I have walked with falsehood, And my foot hath hasted to deceit (Let me be weighed in an even balance, That God may know mine integrity); If my step hath turned out of the way, And my heart walked after mine eyes, And if any spot hath clave to my hands: Then let me sow, and let another eat; Yea, let the produce of my field be rooted out.

+- If my heart hath been enticed unto a woman,

+And I have laid wait at my neighbor's door;

+Then let my wife grind unto another,

+And let others bow down upon her.

+For that were a heinous crime;

+Yea, it were an iniquity to be punished by the judges:

+- For it is a fire that consumeth unto Destruction, And would root out all mine increase.

+13 If I have despised the cause of my manservant or of my maidservant,

+When they contended with me;

+What then shall I do when God riseth up?

+And when he visiteth, what shall I answer him?

+Did not he that made me in the womb make him?

+And did not one fashion us in the womb?

+If I have withheld the poor from their desire, Or have caused the eyes of the widow to fail,

+Or have eaten my morsel alone,

+And the fatherless hath not eaten thereof

+18 (Nay, from my youth he grew up with me as with a father,

+And her have I guided from my mother's womb); If I have seen any perish for want of clothing, Or that the needy had no covering;

+If his loins have not blessed me,

+And if he hath not been warmed with the fleece of my sheep;

+If I have lifted up my hand against the fatherless.

+Because I saw my help in the gate:

+Then let my shoulder fall from the shoulder blade,

+And mine arm be broken from the bone.
+For calamity from God is a terror to me, And by reason of his majesty I can do nothing.

+If I have made gold my hope,

+And have said to the fine gold, Thou art my confidence;

+If I have rejoiced because my wealth was great,

+And because my hand had gotten much; If I have beheld the sun when it shined, Or the moon walking in brightness, And my heart hath been secretly enticed,

+And my mouth hath kissed my hand: